Skip to main content

 Do you know a Young Highlands Hero?

-The SHCF Young Highlands Heroes award aims to recognise and reward quiet achievers within the Southern Highlands community who have made a real effort to contribute to their local community as volunteers and/or fundraisers.
+The SHCF Young Highlands Hero award aims to recognise and reward quiet achievers within the Southern Highlands community who have made a real effort to contribute to their local community as volunteers and/or fundraisers.

 These awards complement our Highlands Heroes award and aim to foster a kind and connected community by celebrating and encouraging the work of young people who might otherwise go under the radar.